 The conclusions drawn from the study emphasize that admission processes for LSEN in Taguig are generally inclusive and aligned with national and international standards.
 Schools have established policies and procedures, implemented systematic practices, and fostered inclusive cultures that promote equity and access for LSEN.
 However, challenges such as limited resources, insufficient training, and varying levels of leadership engagement must be addressed to strengthen these inclusive practices.
 The study concluded that successful LSEN admission requires not only robust policies but also the active participation of teachers, administrators, parents, and the broader school community.

 Based on these findings, several recommendations were put forward.
 First, schools must strengthen capacity-building programs for teachers and administrators to enhance their skills in accommodating LSEN during and after admission.
 Continuous professional development, including workshops and seminars on inclusive practices, should be prioritized.
 Second, schools must invest in infrastructure and assistive technologies to address the physical and learning needs of LSEN.
 Accessibility must go beyond compliance with policies and be realized in classrooms, facilities, and instructional materials.
 Third, leadership engagement should be expanded to ensure principals and administrators are more actively involved in the admission and support of LSEN.
 Their role in allocating resources, setting direction, and supporting teachers is crucial for sustaining inclusive practices.
 Fourth, policies and practices should be continuously reviewed and aligned with the evolving needs of LSEN, ensuring that admission processes remain responsive and equitable.
 Finally, partnerships with parents, local government units, and organizations supporting children with disabilities should be strengthened to build a collaborative support system for LSEN.
+The findings lack enough data to justify conclusion.

 Conclusion

 In conclusion, the discussion highlights that the admission of LSEN in Taguig City is characterized by strong policies, structured practices, and inclusive culture, yet remains challenged by resource constraints, training gaps, and uneven leadership involvement.
 The findings affirm the progress made in aligning with inclusive education mandates while pointing to critical areas that require sustained attention.
 The study underscores that inclusion is a dynamic process requiring continuous collaboration, capacity-building, and resource investment to ensure that every child, regardless of ability, is granted the right to quality education.

+The conclusion should align with the findings of each objectives

 REFERENCES